atlassian/react-beautiful-dnd/docs/guides/how-we-detect-scroll-containers.md

 ### `overflow` values

-- `visible`: _(default)_ content will grow beyond boundary of any containing box without any clipping or scrollbars
+- `visible`: _(default)_ content will grow beyond boundary of any containing box without any clipping or scroll bars
-- `scroll`: clip overflow and always show a scrollbar, even if there is no content being overflowed
+- `scroll`: clip overflow and always show a scroll bar, even if there is no content being overflowed
-- `auto`: clip overflow and only show scrollbar if there is any content in the overflow
+- `auto`: clip overflow and only show scroll bar if there is any content in the overflow

 ### Shorthand